act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 		<p>
 			Open this slider on a device with a motion sensor, such as a smart phone or tablet.
 Rotate the device to adjust the slider value.
-Active the control panel to access decrease and increase buttons that also adjust the value.
+Activate the control panel to access decrease and increase buttons that also adjust the value.
 		</p>
 		<input type="button" onclick="openModal()" value="Control panel" />
 		<p>Note: This example may not work across all browsers.</p>